tatianegercina/FinTech/02-Homework/04-Pandas/Instructions/README.md

 ### Create a Custom Portfolio

 Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales portfolios.
-However, now you are wondering whether you can choose your portfolio that performs just as well as the algorithmic portfolios.
+However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
 Investigate by doing the following:

 1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the built-in Google Finance function to choose 3-5 stocks for your portfolio.

 2. Download the data as CSV files and calculate the portfolio returns.

+3. Calculate the weighted returns for your portfolio, assuming equal number of shares per stock.

-3. Add your portfolio returns to the DataFrame with the other portfolios and re-run the analysis.
-How does your portfolio do?
+4. Add your portfolio returns to the DataFrame with the other portfolios.

+5. Run the following analyses:

+    * Calculate the Annualized Standard Deviation.
+    * Calculate and plot rolling `std` with a 21-day window.
+    * Calculate and plot the correlation.
+    * Calculate and plot beta for your portfolio compared to the S&P 60 TSX.
+    * Calculate the Sharpe ratios and generate a bar plot.

+4. How does your portfolio do?

 ---